Promoting Fundamental British Values.

 School Council Elections

 Our school council is elected very democratically.
-Prior to voting, each class selects six candidates who wear a rosette for the whole of election day.
+Prior to voting, each class select six candidates, through a primary voting system, who wear a rosette for the whole of election day.
 Children campaign in a range of ways including posters, manifestos and speeches.
 In class, children learn about democracy and how the British system works.

-In the afternoon of election day, every child from Year 1 to Year 6 takes a trip to the election booths (real booths borrowed from York City Council) and places their vote.
+Throughout the election day, every child from Year 1 to Year 6 takes a trip to the election booths (real booths borrowed from York City Council) and places their vote.
 Votes are counted and revealed the next day.